RaffaeleGalliera/RaffaeleGalliera.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: curriculum_vitae-GH.pdf
-description: You will find a summary of my academic and professional career in this page.<br>The complete CV is available for download by clicking the PDF button on the right.
+description: You can find a summary of my academic and professional career in this page.<br>The complete CV is available on your right!
 ---